scenaristeur/ypu-lite/README.md

 or create your agent in ./ai_personas/

 or npm run agent Grenouille
-or npm run agent Expert
+or npm run agent Botanique
 ```
 - run 2 or more users